The End of the Privacy of Digital Correspondence

 - On your next trip overseas, you can expect big problems.
 Machine-generated reports on your communications may have been passed on to other countries, such as the USA, where there is no data privacy – with incalculable results.

-- Intelligence services and hackers may be able to spy on your private chats and emails.
+- Intelligence services and malicious hackers may be able to spy on your private chats and emails.
 The door will be open for anyone with the technical means to read your messages if secure encryption is removed in order to be able to screen messages.

 - This is only the beginning.
 Once the technology for messaging and chat control has been established, it becomes very easy to use them for other purposes.
 And who guarantees that these incrimination machines will not be used in the future on our smart phones and laptops?

 On 11 May 2022 the EU Commission made a second legislative proposal, which is to force all providers of email, messaging and chat services to comprehensively search all private messages in the absence of any suspicion.
 The European Parliament and the Council of the EU will discuss amendments.
 The deliberations could be completed by the end of 2022.

 According to the case-law of the European Court of Justice the permanent and comprehensive automated analysis of private communications violates fundamental rights and is prohibited (paragraph 177).
 Former judge of the European Court of Justice Prof. Dr. Ninon Colneric has extensively analysed the plans and concludes in a legal assessment that the EU legislative plans on chat control are not in line with the case law of the European Court of Justice and violate the fundamental rights of all EU citizens to respect for privacy, to data protection and to freedom of expression.
 For this reason, Member of the European Parliament Patrick Breyer has filed a lawsuit against U.S. company Meta.

 - 11 May 2022: Commission proposal on mandatory messaging and chat control

 What you can do